Three Days: London, Stonehenge, Bath, Oxford & The Cotswolds

 Beyond its literary connections, Bath’s compact centre invites leisurely exploration: colonnaded walkways, graceful bridges and landscaped parks frame boutiques, tea rooms and galleries.
 The legacy of its mineral-rich hot springs is felt everywhere, from the Roman Baths to contemporary spa culture, making Bath both historically rich and irresistibly romantic.

-Tower of London
+Royal Tour of London

 Stonehenge